odiggity25/Toronto-Bar-Deals-App/README.md

 # Toronto Bar Deals
-App that let's you find bar deals close to you written in Kotlin using MVP and RxJava.
+App that let's you find bar deals close to you.
+Written in Kotlin using MVP and RxJava.

 Will be expanding this to include collections of bars with a common theme (e.g. craft beer) that offer discounts if the user purchases the package.